 The first person to refer to Dr. Mark Sloan (Eric Dane) as "McSteamy" was Dr. Meredith Grey (Ellen Pompeo).
 However, Meredith was not the first character in the show to use the term "McSteamy" in general.
 Nurse Tyler (Moe Irvin) was the first to say it, instead of "McDreamy", as he most likely misheard.

 T.R.
 Knight was asked to appear in flashback scenes during season six, but he refused, preferring to pursue other projects.

-Similarities between Katherine Heigl's characters in Roswell (1999) and Grey's Anatomy (2005): in each, her character, Isabel/Isobel, has a pivotal scene in a pink, strapless gown, has a love interest named Alex, sees, talks to, and dances with a dead lover.
+Similarities between Katherine Heigl's characters in Roswell (1999) and this show: in each, her character, Isabel/Isobel, has a pivotal scene in a pink, strapless gown, has a love interest named Alex, sees, talks to, and dances with a dead lover.

 Hilarie Burton (Dr. Lauren Boswell) and Jeffrey Dean Morgan (Denny Duquette) are a real-life couple.
-They both played parts in Grey's Anatomy (2005), but not in the same season.
+They both played parts on this show, but not in the same season.